aurora-opensource/xviz/docs/xviz-tool/README.md

 # XVIZ Tool

 The `xviz` tool is the primary program in a XVIZ client or server developers toolkit.
-The goal if this tool is to be to a combination curl, wget, a simple HTTP server, and a specification validator all in one.
+The goal for this tool is to be to a combination curl, wget, a simple HTTP server, and a specification validator all in one.